vidhantmatta/Sound-Analysis-for-crime-detection/README.md

 **Version 1.0.0**
 # Sound-Analysis-for-crime-detection

-This is a sound analysis for detection of crimes like violence, armed firing, rapes using machine lerning library SK learn and pyaudio.
+This is a sound analysis for detection of crimes like violence, armed firing, rapes using machine learning library SK learn and pyaudio.

 # DEPENDENCIES: